-The University of Michigan Fellowship in Minimally Invasive Gynecologic Surgery is an American Association of Gynecologic Laparoscopists (AAGL) and Society of Reproductive Surgeons (SRS) accredited program of 2 years duration.
-Our AAGL/SRS fellowship in minimally invasive surgery was established in 2001 for gynecologists seeking subspecialty training advanced endoscopic procedures in gynecology.
-The University of Michigan established its Minimally Invasive Surgery Fellowship in 2003, and became accredited by the AAGL/SRS in 2005.
+The University of Michigan Advanced Training Program in Minimally Invasive Gynecologic Surgery is a two-year American Association of Gynecologic Laparoscopists (AAGL) accredited program.
+The AAGL Fellowship in minimally invasive gynecologic surgery was established in 2001 for gynecologists seeking subspecialty training advanced endoscopic procedures in gynecology.
+The University of Michigan established its Minimally Invasive Gynecologic Surgery Advanced Training Program in 2003 and became accredited by the AAGL in 2005.

-The comprehensive goal of the University of Michigan Minimally Invasive Surgery fellowship program is to train academic fellows who are outstanding clinicians, teachers, and research contributors.
-The clinical educational objective of the two year training program is to provide fellows with the necessary knowledge, skills and experience to independently manage complex gynecologic patients that may benefit from advanced endoscopic procedures.
-Specific educational goals for each fellow include development of the following:
+The clinical educational objective is to provide trainees with the necessary knowledge, skills, and experience to independently manage complex gynecologic patients that may benefit from advanced endoscopic procedures.
+Specific educational goals for each trainee include the development of the following:

 - Sufficient understanding, experience, and proficiency to perform advanced laparoscopic, robotic, hysteroscopic, abdominal and vaginal surgery for complex, benign gynecologic conditions.
 These conditions include uterine fibroids, advanced endometriosis, benign ovarian neoplasms, ovarian remnants, and chronic pelvic pain.

 - To evaluate and appropriately select the appropriate medical and/or surgical treatment plan for women presenting with complex, benign gynecologic conditions such as abnormal uterine bleeding, symptomatic uterine fibroids, chronic pelvic pain, and/or endometriosis.

 Teaching and Research Goals